-Intangible Assets are stated at cost less accumulated amortization and impairment loss, if any.
+Intangible Assets are stated at cost less accumulated amortisation and impairment loss, if any.

-Cost of Software is recognised as Intangible Assets and is amortized on Straight Line method over a period of legal right to use or three years, whichever is earlier.
-Other intangible Assets are amortized on Straight Line Method over the period of legal right to use.
+Cost of Software is recognised as Intangible Assets and is amortised on Straight Line method over a period of legal right to use or three years, whichever is earlier.
+Other intangible Assets are amortised on Straight Line Method over the period of legal right to use.